Ajay Ahuja: Reaction and aftermath

 On 15 June 1999, Deputy High Commissioner of the Pakistani High Commission in New Delhi was summoned and a notice for the breach of Geneva conventions was submitted for the torture and killing of the prisoners of War during the Kargil War.
 The Government of India also lodged a protest with Pakistan's High Commissioner, accusing the Pakistani forces of having fired at Ahuja while still descending in his parachute.
-Pakistani authorities denied the accusations and suggested Ahuja was killed due to accidental injuries during the ejection or landing.
+Pakistani authorities denied the accusations and suggested that Ahuja had died due to accidental injuries during the ejection or landing.

 Commemoration

 Squadron Leader Ajay Ahuja's name on the Tyag Chakra (Circle of Sacrifice), National War Memorial, India.

 Ahuja remains a great hero for Indians, and his widow and family are often honored guests at patriotic public events and official ceremonies.
 The family received much support from Government authorities and Indian political leaders, as well as emotional and financial support from people across India.
 A statue of Ahuja was constructed by the Bhatinda-Muktsar road.

-On 15 August 1999, India's 52nd anniversary of Independence, Squadron Leader Ajay Ahuja was awarded the Vir Chakra shortly after his death which is one of India's highest gallantry honours for military personnel.
+On 15 August 1999, India's 52nd anniversary of Independence, Squadron Leader Ajay Ahuja was awarded the Vir Chakra shortly after his death, which is one of India's highest gallantry honours for military personnel.

+In popular culture

+Siddharth played the role of Squadron Leader Ajay Ahuja in a Hindi military drama series Operation Safed Sagar which revolves around the Indian Air Force's high-altitude aerial Operation Safed Sagar during the 1999 Kargil War.